arkku/vim-plugin-collection/README.md

 [NERDTree Git Plugin](https://github.com/Xuyuanp/nerdtree-git-plugin) adds git status indicators to NERDTree.

+### notgrep

+The [notgrep](./pack/notgrep/start) collection contains plugins that interface with the various smarter `grep` replacements, such as Ag and FZF.

+#### ack

+[ack.vim](https://github.com/mileszs/ack.vim) works just fine with Ag, despite its name.
+In fact, if you have Ag installed, my settings plugin in this repository configures it automatically.
+To set it up manually, set:

+    let g:ackprg = 'ag --vimgrep'

+The script is used from the command-line with these functions:

+* `:Ack ` + query – search and jump automatically to the first result
+* `:Ack! ` + query – search without jumping automatically to the first result

+(My settings plugin binds the latter to `\a`.)

 ### Obscure

-The [obscure](./pack/obscure/start) collection is plugins that (in my opinion) have rather limited use, but are still interesting.
+The [obscure](./pack/obscure/start) collection contains plugins that (in my opinion) have rather limited use, but are still interesting.

 #### tabular